ragesh88/bingham-rotation-learning/README.md

 Slightly less standard stuff:
 `tqdm, tensorboardx`

-To run our experiments, you will need to clone / install our own `pytorch`/`numpy` library:
+Finally, you will need to clone / install our own `pytorch`/`numpy` library:
 `liegroups`, available [here](https://github.com/utiasSTARS/liegroups) (unfortunately not yet on pip)

 ### Run the demo!